Mahoning County, Ohio

 Mahoning County was created on March 1, 1846 from Columbiana County and Trumbull County.
 This county was named for the Mahoning River, from a Native American word meaning "at the licks" .

-The Mahoning County Seat is located in Youngstown also, the county government website is www.mahoningcountyoh.gov/ .
+The County Seat is located in Youngstown also, the county government website is www.mahoningcountyoh.gov/ .

 southwest), Portage County (northwest) .

-Mahoning County Townships include Austintown, Beaver, Berlin, Boardman, Canfield, Coitsville, Ellsworth, Goshen, Green, Jackson, Milton, Poland, Smith, Springfield.
+Townships located in the County include Austintown, Beaver, Berlin, Boardman, Canfield, Coitsville, Ellsworth, Goshen, Green, Jackson, Milton, Poland, Smith, Springfield.

 Mahoning County vital records can be found at the Ohio Department of Health which has Birth Records since Dec 20, 1908; Death Records since since 1954 and copies of Marriage and Divorce Records since 1918 to present There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Ohio for current fees and application process.